Bachelor of Science: Germany

 The BSc in Germany is equivalent to the BSc(Hons) in the United Kingdom.
 Many universities in German-speaking countries are changing their systems to the BA/MA system and in doing so also offering the full equivalent of a BSc.

 In Germany the BA normally lasts between three and four years (six to eight semesters) and between 180 and 240 ECTS must be earned.

 India

-Bachelor of Science(B.Sc) is usually a three year graduate program in India offered by state and central universities.
-Some independent private colleges can also offer BS degrees albeit minimum changes in curriculum.
-B.Sc is different from Bachelor of Engineering(B.E) or Bachelor of Technology(B.Tech).
-Two exceptions are the B.Sc (Research) course offered by the Indian Institute of Science which lasts four years and the BS-MS course offered by the IISERs, both of which provide more research and interdisciplinary emphasis.
+Bachelor of Science (BSc) is usually a three-year graduate program in India offered by state and central universities.
+Some independent private colleges can also offer BS degrees with minimum changes in curriculum.
+BSc is different from Bachelor of Engineering (BE) or Bachelor of Technology (BTech).